Is the Wavefunction Already an Object on Space?: Symmetry Group Explanation

-In Euclidean geometry for example, a triangle can be transformed into another one by translations and rotations.
-Such a transformation exists only if the two triangles are congruent, so this time the group action is not transitive, but can be decomposed into orbits, and the group action is transitive on each orbit.
 The set of all geometric objects of a given kind forms itself a space on which the group acts.
+In Euclidean geometry, for example, a triangle can be transformed into another one by translations, rotations, and reflections.
+Such a transformation exists only if the two triangles are congruent, so this time the group action is not transitive.
+However, the space of triangles can be decomposed into orbits, where each orbit consists of the set of all triangles congruent to a particular triangle.
+The group action is transitive on each orbit.
 Each element of the group transforms a point of that space into another one, corresponding to a transformation of an object in that space into another one.

-Let us review the mathematical grounds of Klein geometry in a more precise way. \begin{definition}[Orbits and stabilizers] Let $(G,S)$ be a left action of a group $G$ on a set $S$.
-The orbit of a point $s\in S$ is the subset $\orb(s)\subseteq S$ of $S$ defined as